 In case the dimension column is added in Y-Axis and the metric column is added in X-Axis, then the menu will be renamed as follows.

 - By X-value - Ascending: Orders values in Y-axis based on X-values sorted from smallest to largest.

 - By X-value - Descending: Orders values in Y-axis based on X-values sorted from largest to smallest.

-When your chart contains Category (String) column in one of the axes and Numeric column in the other, you can sort the chart based on your own custom defined order.
+When your chart contains the Category (String) column in one of the axes and the Numeric column in the other, you can sort the chart based on your own custom-defined order.
 This is called Custom Sort.

 For example, if a chart displays the product categories.
 By default, this will be ordered alphabetically in ascending order.
 Using custom sort, you can order them irrespective of the alphabetical order.